Dozens of advantages accrue to WordPress site owners.

 Most people who own a personal blog publish posts on a regular basis, some even more than once a day for news sites.
 It is also important to post often on your blog to keep it relevant and fresh on your followers’ minds.

 While it is not possible to fully automate content creation and posting, you can automate some of the posting functions to make the process easier.
-For instance, you can schedule some posts in advance so that you can have a consistent schedule for your blog’s fans to keep up with.
+For instance, you can automate WordPress posts in advance so that you can have a consistent schedule for your blog’s fans to keep up with.
 There are manual options that you can use, after which the content posting becomes automatic.
 However, if you have many posts, you can use a dedicated plugin like Auto Post Scheduler.

 3. Plugin and theme updates